 - The amount you can release is linked to the age of the youngest homeowner and the property value

 - There are typically fixed interest rates for life.

-Do bear in mind that a Lifetime Mortgage could reduce the value of your estate and affect your entitlement to means-tested benefits.
+Do bear in mind that a Lifetime Mortgage will reduce the value of your estate and could affect your entitlement to means-tested benefits.

 Who is eligible?

 Releasing equity with a Lifetime Mortgage could be the right choice for you if you:

 - own your home and it’s worth at least £70,000

 - are able to clear any existing mortgage on the property, either using the equity released or additional funds.
 Clearing an existing mortgage is one of the most common reasons to release equity

 To get an estimate of how much you could release, check out the equity release calculator.
 You get an estimate in minutes, plus a free guide to equity release.